ralucabrumar/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 ## Description

 Write a program, which:
-* Calculates the area of the rectangle
+* Calculates the area of a rectangle
-* Sides of the rectangle are 5 and 10
+* The size of the sides of the rectangle are 5 and 10

 ## Output
 * Print the the calculated area